Back to top

 You may also like to consider advance care planning and ensuring legal documents such as powers of attorney and wills are in place.

 Advance care planning gives you the opportunity to think about, discuss and record a person’s preferences for the type of care they’d like to receive and the outcomes they’d consider acceptable.
+It usually involves preferences being documented in a plan known as an advance care directive, and the appointment of a substitute decision-maker to help ensure the person’s preferences are respected.

 You can read more about advanced care planning here.